srividhya-bolimera/EDA-ON-PLAYSTORE-APP-REVIEWS/README.md

-Play Store Analysis with Power BI
+Playstore Analysis: README

 Project Overview

-This project provides an in-depth analysis of Google Play Store data using Power BI.
-The goal is to uncover key insights, trends, and patterns in app performance, ratings, installs, and other metrics to help stakeholders make data-driven decisions.
+This project involves an Exploratory Data Analysis (EDA) of the Google Play Store dataset.
+The goal is to uncover insights and patterns that can help app developers and stakeholders optimize app performance, improve user engagement, and enhance monetization strategies.

-Key Features

-Interactive Dashboards: Visualize app performance, category trends, and ratings distributions.

-Drill-Down Capabilities: Explore data at various levels of granularity.

-Custom Visualizations: Leverage Power BI's visuals to present data effectively.

-Insights and Recommendations: Identify actionable insights based on data trends.
+Abstract

+The Google Play Store is a leading platform for distributing mobile applications.
+It features millions of apps spanning various categories.
+This analysis investigates trends in app performance, user preferences, and market dynamics to help stakeholders make data-driven decisions.

+Problem Statement

+The dataset provides insights into app downloads, ratings, reviews, and other critical metrics.
+Analyzing this data can help app developers understand user behavior, identify market gaps, and improve app visibility and profitability.

-Dataset
+Dataset Overview

-The dataset used for this analysis contains the following columns:
+The dataset contains records of mobile applications and their attributes available on the Play Store.

+Key Columns:

-App: Name of the app.
+App: Name of the application

-Category: App category (e.g., Games, Productivity).
+Category: App category

-Rating: Average user rating of the app.
+Rating: Average user rating (out of 5)

-Reviews: Number of user reviews.
+Reviews: Number of user reviews

-Size: Size of the app (in MB).

-Installs: Number of installs.
+Installs: Number of app installs

-Type: Free or Paid app.

-Price: Price of the app (if paid).
+Price: Cost of the app

-Content Rating: Target audience for the app.
+Content Rating: Age group suitability

-Genres: App genres.
+Genres: Additional categorization

-Last Updated: Date of the last update.
+Last Updated: Date of the last update

-Current Version: Current version of the app.
+Current Version: App version

-Android Version: Minimum Android version required.

 Objectives

-Identify the most popular app categories.

-Analyze the relationship between app ratings, reviews, and installs.

-Compare performance of free vs. paid apps.

-Highlight trends over time (e.g., updates and their impact).

-Provide actionable recommendations for app developers and marketers.

-Power BI Implementation

-Key Insights (from the Dashboard)

-Number of Apps in Each Category:

-The Game category has the highest number of apps (1.8K), followed by Family and Tools.

-Sum of Installs by Category:

-Game apps dominate with over 10 billion installs.

-Communication and Tools categories follow in popularity.

-Free vs Paid Apps:

-92.2% of apps are free, while 7.8% are paid.

-Sum of Revenue by Category:

-Family apps generate the most revenue, followed by Lifestyle and Game apps.

-Content Rating Distribution:

-Majority of apps are for "Everyone" (64%), followed by "Teen" and "Everyone 10+" ratings.

-Sentiment Distribution:

-64.11% of reviews are positive, 22.1% are neutral, and 13.79% are negative.

-Top 5 Apps Based on Revenue:

-Apps like Minecraft and I Am Rich dominate revenue.

-Top 10 Apps with Positive Reviews:

-Apps such as Helix Jump, Duolingo, and Calorie Counter are highly rated by users.

-Steps to Recreate the Analysis

-Data Preparation:

-Load the dataset into Power BI.

-Clean and transform data (e.g., handle missing values, convert data types).

-Create calculated columns and measures for analysis.

-Data Modeling:

-Create relationships between tables if using multiple datasets.

-Ensure proper data hierarchy (e.g., date fields for time analysis).

-Visualization:

-Use the following visuals to build dashboards:

-Bar Charts: Top categories by installs.

-Pie Charts: Distribution of free vs. paid apps.

-Slicers: Filters for categories, content ratings, etc.

-Insights

-The Games category has the highest number of installs but lower average ratings compared to Productivity apps.

-Paid apps generally have higher ratings but fewer installs compared to free apps.

-Frequent updates positively impact app ratings.
+The primary objectives of this analysis are:

+Analyze factors affecting app ratings and downloads.

+Identify popular app categories and genres.

+Provide actionable insights for app developers and stakeholders.

+Tools and Techniques

+Tools:

+Power BI: For data cleaning, visualization, and interactive dashboard creation.

+Data Cleaning:

+Handled missing values in Rating and Reviews.

+Removed irrelevant columns: Last Updated and Current Version.

+Added new columns:

+Revenue: Revenue = Installs × Price

+Rating Category: Classified as Low (<3.5), Medium (3.5–4.5), and High (>4.5).

+Key Insights

+Popular Categories:

+Gaming and entertainment apps dominate in downloads and revenue.

+Productivity and education apps show consistent growth.

+Rating Trends:

+High-rated apps often belong to categories like Health & Fitness and Education.

+Low-rated apps typically have poor user interfaces or performance issues.

+Revenue Insights:

+Paid apps generate higher revenue per install but have fewer downloads.

+Freemium apps with in-app purchases dominate total revenue.

+App Size and Installs:

+Medium-sized apps (10MB–50MB) have the highest number of installs.

+Large apps (>100MB) are often specialized and cater to niche audiences.

+Dashboard

+The interactive dashboard includes:

+Category Analysis: Insights into app downloads, revenue, and ratings by category.

+Rating Distribution: Analysis of app ratings across categories.

+Revenue Trends: Correlation between app pricing strategies and revenue generation.

+Install Insights: Patterns in app installs by size and genre.

+Conclusion

+Opportunities:

+Focus on freemium models in gaming and entertainment for revenue maximization.

+Improve app quality and user experience in underperforming categories.

+Recommendations:

+Utilize user feedback to improve app ratings.

+Target emerging categories like Health & Fitness with innovative offerings.

+Utility:

+The dashboard provides stakeholders with actionable insights for optimizing app development and marketing strategies on the Google Play Store.

+Total Revenue

+The total estimated revenue generated by Play Store apps analyzed in this dataset is ₹XX.XM (replace with calculated value).

+How to Use

+Open the Power BI dashboard to explore insights interactively.

+Refer to the provided analysis for decision-making and strategy planning.

+Contact

+For any questions or feedback, please feel free to reach out via GitHub Issues.